engpok/Click-Book/ClickBookHelp.md

 ### Import
 - Import photos or videos from your Photos library
+- Imported media is copied into the app and stored independently

 ### Export to Photos
 - Media captured in the app can be copied to the Photos app
-- Imported media is copied into Click Book and stored independently

 ### Full-View of photos & video
 <img width="803" height="250" alt="image" src="https://github.com/user-attachments/assets/96987711-e39c-4e8a-b973-cb2c99e0e50c" />